Updated on 18th December 2025 | 3:21 PM | #XATSyllabus2026

 The Questions are generally in the form of sets, like in CAT; however, individual questions may also be asked on occasion.

 This is another section that CAT does not test.
-However, despite the presence of the section, the XAT percentiles are calculated based on the first 3 sections.
+However, despite the presence of the section, XAT percentiles and cut-offs are calculated based on the first three sections only.
 The XAT syllabus in this section is extremely vast, including current affairs and conventional GK (trivia).
 The topics which are regularly asked in this section include:

 |